eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/agent-config-yaml-spec.md

-# Iofogctl agent configuration yaml specification
+# Iofogctl agent configuration YAML specification

-`iofogctl` allows users to deploy ioFog resources that are specified in yaml files.
+`iofogctl` allows users to deploy ioFog resources that are specified in YAML files.

 ## Header

-All yaml documents are structured to be [Kubernetes](https://kubernetes.io/) compliants.
+All YAML documents are structured to be [Kubernetes](https://kubernetes.io/) compliants.

 [More information](../iofogctl/header.html)

 ## Agent configuration

-Agent configuration yaml files let you configure an ioFog Agent provisioned with your Controller.
+Agent configuration YAML files let you configure an ioFog Agent provisioned with your Controller.

 An agent configuration can be retrieved using `iofogctl describe agent <AGENT_NAME>`